Lead Opinion

 The defense acknowledged that duress would not be a complete defense to murder, but argued that it should reduce criminal culpability by negating the ability to premeditate and deliberate.
 Accordingly, defense counsel requested the court to instruct the jury on this theory of duress and to give an additional instruction on manslaughter.
 Counsel also asked for permission to argue this theory to the jury.
 The court denied each of these requests.

-Defendant contends that the trial court erred in refusing to instruct the jury that duress could negate the еlements of premeditation and deliberation, and that the court‘s ruling denied him the effective assistance of counsel by improperly limiting counsel‘s argument to the jury.
+Defendant contends that the trial court erred in refusing to instruct the jury that duress could negate the elements of premeditation and deliberation, and that the court’s ruling denied him the effective assistance of сounsel by improperly limiting counsel’s argument to the jury.
 Defendant posits that the threats of harm would negate the mental states necessary for first degree murder, thereby reducing his criminal culpability either to second degree murder (see Lafave & Scott, Criminal Law (1st ed.
 1972) § 49, p.
 379 [suggesting that duress may eliminate the ability to deliberate or premeditate]) or to manslaughter (Lafave & Scott, Criminal Law (2d ed.
 1986) § 7.11(c), pp. 666-667 [duress may negate malice thereby reducing murder to manslaughter]).
 As we shall discuss, the facts of this case do not support the instruction that defendant requested.

-Here, defendant‘s vague and unsubstantiated assertion in his statement to Officer Reyes that the Colombian Mafia had threatened to kill him and members of his family if he did not kill the Guerrero brothers—did not constitute substantial evidence that the threat of death to defendant and his family was imminent.
-Without bestowing merit on defendant‘s theory that duress can negate premeditation and deliberation, we simply hold that in the absence of substantial evidence of immediacy of the threatened harm, the trial court did not err in refusing defendant‘s proffered instructions.
-Consequently, defendant was not denied the effective assistance of counsel when, as a result of the court‘s ruling, defendant was precluded from presenting to the jury a theory of defense unsupported by the evidence.
+Here, defendant’s vague and unsubstantiated assertion in his statement to Officer Reyes—that the Colombian Mafia had threatened to kill him and members of his family if he did not kill the Guerrero brothers—did not constitute substantial evidence that the threat of death to defendant and his family was imminent.
+Without bestowing merit on defendant’s theory that duress can negate premeditation and deliberation, we simply hold that in the absence of substantial evidence of immediacy of the threatened harm, the trial court did not err in refusing defendant’s proffered instructions.
+Consequently, defendant was not denied the effective assistance of counsel when, as a result of the court’s ruling, defendant was precluded from presenting to the jury a theory of defense unsupported by the evidence.

 2. Obligation to Instruct Sua Sponte on “Imperfect Duress” as a Defense to Robbery and Robbery-murder

 Even if we were to hold that duress could negate the specific intent to permanently deprive another of property, the trial court in this case was under no duty to give such an instruction without a request therefor.
 A court need only give instructions sua sponte on general principles of law.
 (People v.
-Flannel, supra, 25 Cal.3d 668, 680-681; People v.
-Sedeno, supra, 10 Cal.3d 703, 715.)
-As we explained in Flannel, a legal concept that has been referred to only infrequently, and then with “inadequate elucidation,” cannot be considered a general principle of law such that a trial court must include it within jury instructions in the absence of a request.4 (25 Cal.3d at p.
-681.)
+Flannel, supra,

 4. Trial Court’s Instruction on Flight and False Statements

-When the police arrived at the Goldens’ apartment to arrest defendant, his packed suitcases were in his stepfather‘s car.
+When the police arrived at the Goldens’ apartment to arrest defendant, his packed suitcases were in his stepfather’s car.
 Defendant had told his mother he was leaving California, and he had arranged for his stepfather to take him to the airport.
-In his initial statements to Officer Reyes, defendant denied killing the two Guerrero brothers, claiming that an acquaintance, Karlos Tijiboy, was the murderer.
+In his initial statements to Officer Reyes, defendant denied killing the two Guerrero brothers, claiming that an acquaintance, Karlos TIjiboy, was the murderer.
+Based on this evidence, the trial court, at the prosecution’s request, instructed the jury that flight (CALJIC No. 2.52) and false statements (CALJIC No. 2.03) could be considered as evidence

 5. The Trial Court’s Instruction That an Admission Should Be Viewed With Caution